thyme-ai/.github/profile/README.md

 # Meet Thyme
-The most personal, useful, and private AI assistant.
-Thyme creates the perfect day for you, learns over time, and anticipates your needs.
+Thyme is an AI research company dedicated to building the most personal, useful, and private AI.
+Our personal AI assistant, Thyme, can schedule meetings, help you brainstorm, anticipate your needs, and more.
+Try out our beta at [thyme.company](https://thyme.company)

-Check out our [YouTube channel](https://www.youtube.com/@thyme-ai) to watch the demo video, stay up to date with Thyme & get access to our beta release in May 2024!
+Watch the demo video on [YouTube](https://youtu.be/8H4GNelhmnw?si=Q7uEMLifyeD-il9M)

 We'd love to hear what you think!
 Email us at hello@thyme.company